 Produced by the British Museum, this is a searchable database of around 2 million objects selected from the huge range of the Museum's collections.
 The database includes images, descriptive and historical information and references to further information for each object included.

-Before you use Digimap: you will need to register your BUCS username and password with EDINA.
-This is a personal registration and you MUST NOT share your username & password with anyone: follow instructions to register.
-The collection lets you access, draw and download Ordnance Survey digital map data.
-It contains the following two resources:
+Before you use Digimap, you need to follow instructions for registering your BUCS username & password with EDINA - you MUST NOT share these with anyone.
+Digimap enables you to access, draw & download digital map data, and it provides the following two collections:

 Ordnance Survey maps and data

-- Carto - draw maps at any scale and print them at up to A0 size, with features that you choose and combine from different types of map data
+- Roam: draw maps at any scale & print them up to A0 size, with features you choose, & combine different types of map data

 Historic maps from Landmark

-View images of historic Ordnance Survey maps dating from 1843 to 1996.
-Up to 4 maps of the same location but different dates can be viewed simultaneously.
-Print maps and download image data for use in GIS and image processing software.
+- Ancient Roam: View images of historic Ordnance Survey maps dating from 1843 to 1996.
+You can view 2 maps of the same location but different dates simultaneously.
+Print maps & download image data for use in GIS & image processing software

 A digital library of photographs of England's Listed Buildings.